jbcodeforce/openshift-studies/docs/faq.md

 ### Strange message from login

-Some oc login command may return a strange message: `error: invalid character '<' looking for beginning of value`.
+Some `oc login` command may return a strange message: `error: invalid character '<' looking for beginning of value`.
 This is due to the fact that the response is a HTML page.
 This is a problem of server URL.
 The Server parameter has to correspond to your OpenShift API server endpoint.
 When deploy on premise be sure to use the k8s master URL.

 ## Login and push image to private registry

 OpenShift could manage its own image private registry service.
-The default name and URL is docker-registry-default.apps....
+The default name and URL is `docker-registry-default.apps....`.
 See the product [documentation here](https://docs.openshift.com/container-platform/3.9/install_config/registry/deploy_registry_existing_clusters.html#registry-non-production-use) to install it.

  Below is the step to push a docker images